Welcome to Tongseok Lim’s homepage!

 Please see CV and Google Scholar for more information about Tongseok Lim.

-⁍ News (Mar 2024): Lim’s paper, announced in Mar 2022, has been completely rewritten with new results and a new title: Cooperative networks and f-Shapley value.
+⁍ News (Jun 2024): Lim’s paper, announced in Mar 2022, has been completely rewritten with new results and a new title: Cooperative networks and Hodge-Shapley value.

 ⁍ News (Nov 2023): Lim’s new paper, Optimal exercise decision of American options under model uncertainty, has now appeared.
 When the model uncertainty consistent with the given marginal distribution information is described as the martingale optimal transport problem, the paper shows that any option exercise scheme associated with any market model that jointly maximizes the expected option payoff must be nonrandomized if the American option payoff satisfies a suitable convexity condition and the model-free price upper bound and its relaxed version coincide.
 The latter condition is desired to be removed under appropriate conditions on the cost and marginals.

 ⁍ News (Oct 2023): Lim’s new paper, Node classification in networks via simplicial interactions, has now appeared.
 The paper proposes a probability-based objective function for semi-supervised network node classification that takes advantage of higher-order networks’ capabilities.
-We evaluate the function using both balanced and imbalanced datasets generated by the Planted Partition Model (PPM), as well as a real-world political book dataset.
+We evaluate the function using both balanced and imbalanced datasets generated by the novel Stochastic Block Tensor Model (SBTM), as well as a real-world citation datasets.
 According to the results, in challenging classification contexts, higher-order networks outperform pairwise interactions in terms of objective function performance.
 This is a collaboration with Eunho Koo, a postdoctoral researcher at KIAS Center for AI.

 ⁍ News (Sep 2023): Lim’s new paper, Geometry of vectorial martingale optimal transport and robust option pricing, has now appeared.
 The paper investigates the Vectorial Martingale Optimal Transport (VMOT) problem, the geometry of its solutions, and its application with robust option pricing problems in finance.
 The findings demonstrate a subtle relationship between spatial dimension, cost function supermodularity, and their effect on the geometry of solutions to the VMOT problem.
 Applications of the model to financial problems demonstrate how the dimensional reduction caused by monotonicity can be used to improve existing computational methods.
 This is joint work with Brendan Pass and two PhD students we jointly supervise: Joshua Hiew and Marcelo Souza.